Ernestine Eckstein: June 1966 interview in The Ladder

+Much of what is known about Eckstein's beliefs and life is taken from an interview in The Ladder in June 1966.
+Eckstein was one of two women of color to be featured on the cover of this landmark lesbian political publication.
+Marcia M. Gallo wrote, "Her image on the cover, and her ideas throughout the pages of The Ladder, helped greatly to complicate notions of the kinds of women who were involved in DOB and expanded definitions of lesbian identity."
+Her coverage in The Ladder is the only known published piece that substantially featured Eckstein.

+Move to California

-After three years in New York with the DOB Eckstein moved to Northern California to “focus on social justice issues…[she] joined Black Women Organized for Action…in the early 1970s".
+After three years in New York with the DOB, Eckstein moved to Northern California to "focus on social justice issues...[she] joined Black Women Organized for Action...in the early 1970s".
 Much less is known about Eckstein after she left New York.
-Interviews with previous DOB members revealed, “Eckstein had gotten tired of all the political wrangling and disagreements within DOB over strategies and tactics” and wanted “more political organization.”
+Interviews with previous DOB members said, "Eckstein had gotten tired of all the political wrangling and disagreements within DOB over strategies and tactics” and wanted "more political organization."
 She left the movement on the East Coast for other political work advocating for women of color in California.